 F/4 image quality in the periphery of the frame is slightly soft except at 35mm where corners are rendered with very good sharpness.
 The 50mm and 70mm results are slightly better than the 24mm results.
 Except at 35mm, corners improve noticeably at f/5.6 (though only slightly at 70mm).
 Some slight corner improvements are seen at f/8 with 24mm corners still not rendering impressively.

 Below you will find sets of 100% resolution crops captured in uncompressed RAW format using a Sony a7R III.
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 Most will be very happy with these results.

 Focus shift, the plane of sharp focus moving forward or backward as the aperture is narrowed (residual spherical aberration or RSA), is not an issue with this lens (many modern lenses automatically correct for it).

 Following is a look at 100% crops from the extreme top-left corner of the frame.

 The extreme 24mm corners with heavy lateral CA impacting them are not going to give you that exciting feeling but the other corners are looking quite good.
 Corner sharpness does not always matter but it does matter for many disciplines including landscape and architecture photography.